jaldabaoth-code/Al-Capone/README.md

 <h1>Al Capone (PHP Checkpoint 1, WCS Web PHP)</h1>

-### The goal is to create "Al Capone's Secret Bribe Book"
+### The goal is to create "Al Capone's Secret Bribe Book" by using PHP

 ---